DepledgeLab/DepledgeLab.github.io/join/index.md

  As the 3rd rotation period comes to a close, we will talk with the year's rotation students (at least those who remain interested!) about joining the lab.
 During this period, we encourage students to keep talking to the PI and lab members about what kind of project they might want to shape.
 We consider project fit, scientific chemistry, and alignment with lab values.
 Because we are a member of multiple graduate programs with different policies and timings for final lab decision making, we cannot make any final commitments until the end of the Spring Quarter to ensure all rotations students are given consideration.

-##### The Fraser Lab participates in the following UCSF graduate programs:
+##### The Depledge Lab currently participates in the following MHH graduate programs:
-  * **[Biophysics](http://biophysics.ucsf.edu/)**: The Biophysics Graduate Program (BP) at the University of California, San Francisco (UCSF) prepares scientists to leverage new and emerging research tools—from nanotechnology to nuclear magnetic resonance spectroscopy—to quantify biological processes in living biological systems using physics and chemistry.
-  * **[Chemistry and Chemical Biology](http://ccb.ucsf.edu/)**: The Chemistry and Chemical Biology Graduate Program (CCB) at the University of California, San Francisco (UCSF) prepares scientists to address problems at the intersection of chemistry and biology by providing a chemical foundation for understanding complex biological processes at an atomic level.
-  * **[Pharmaceutical Sciences and Pharmacogenomics](http://pspg.ucsf.edu/)**: The Pharmaceutical Sciences and Pharmacogenomics (PSPG) Graduate Program at the University of California, San Francisco (UCSF) focuses on how to develop effective drug therapies for patients that have a minimum of adverse effects.
-  * **[Tetrad](http://tetrad.ucsf.edu/)**: The Tetrad graduate program offers diverse training in Biochemistry & Molecular Biology, Cell Biology, Developmental Biology, & Genetics.
+  * **[DEWIN](https://www.mhh.de/en/hbrs/zib)**: The Infection Biology / Dynamics of Host-Pathogen Interactions Graduate Program is a 3-year PhD program focused on Infection Biology.

 ## Postdoctoral Fellows